Frequently Asked Questions¶

 Otherwise, having a hacked Switch will not provide any additional functionality.
 We do not support accessing game or system memory or anything that cannot be done legitimately.

-In short, we are not a hacking group and we prefer to keep our distance from the hacking community.
+In short, we are not a hacking group nor are we interested in becoming one.

 Yes!
 We have had full support for the Switch 2 since version 0.56.